mflopezabu/mflopezabu.github.io/index.markdown

 layout: home
 ---

 This is a space intended to divulge quantitative finance experiments.
-Sometimes they involve real market data (probably from Latin-American markets).
+Sometimes they involve real market data (probably from Latin-American; home bias is real).
 And even fewer times, they will be useful.